The Village at Orange

-The Village at Orange, formerly known as the Orange Mall and later as The Mall of Orange, was a small enclosed shopping mall located in Orange, California.
+The Village at Orange, formerly known as the Orange Mall and later as The Mall of Orange, is an outdoor shopping center and a former small enclosed shopping mall located in Orange, California, United States.
 The mall, one of Orange's first, opened for consumer entry in 1971, and was composed of both internal merchants and external anchor tenant buildings, the original latter of which only Walmart remains operational.
 In September 2023, TVO Management, the mall's property manager, announced that the internal portion of the mall would close on or by January 31, 2024.
 The mall ceased internal operations on the date provided by TVO Management, marking the end of 52 years of constant public operation in Northern Orange.
+The Village at Orange currently operates as a conventional outdoor shopping center.